What Are the Most Common Dietary Restrictions? Best Practices for Events

 3. Seating Charts Help

 Mark the guests with allergies or food restrictions on the seating chart for the event.
-Hospitality technology also can help with reducing manual tasks in ensuring food restrictions are met.
+Hospitality technology can also help reduce manual tasks and ensure food restrictions are met.

 4. Label Menus Clearly